hbctraining/Pseudobulk-for-scRNAseq/lessons/pseudobulk_DESeq2.md

 library(dplyr)
 ```

-## Create metadata
+### Create metadata

-To make the most of our analysis, we want to create a dataframe with all of the  sample-level metadata to make use of later
+We will want to create a dataframe with all of the sample-level metadata, this will be used during the aggregation step but aso later with differential expression analysis.

 > _**NOTE:** Other relevant metadata for a pseudobulk differential expression analysis include information about the individuals that will be contrasted (age, sex, clinical presentation, etc.).
 The more information you can collect about your study samples, the better!_